barumau/pandunia/fra/pandunia-fra.md

 ## A

 a - a (dans, en, chez)
+a dura de - durant
 a ke - où
 a lin - en ligne
 a pos - ensuite (après, plus tard, ir a, en el futuro)
+a re - en arrière
 a vo - là (y)
 a xukur de - grâce à
 a yi - ici